"Insult" sparks French election fury

 "The remarks were not said that way, or in any case in that sense," Najat Vallaud-Belkacem, one of his campaign spokeswomen, told BFM TV, a news channel.

-Responding to the furore, Le Parisien posted a story on its website that recounted a fuller version of events at the Hollande lunch with a selection of journalists, and above all a complete quotation put into context.

-Hollande had, it said, discussed what Sarkozy's campaign tactics would be and had then put himself in Sarkozy's shoes to say: "I'm a president who has failed for five years, I'm a nasty piece of work, but re-elect me because in these hard times, I am the only one who can do it."

-The pre-election skirmish had echoes of a previous election spat in 2002 where Socialist contender Lionel Jospin described rival Jacques Chirac as "old and worn out".
+The pre-election skirmish was reminiscent of a previous election standoff in 2002 where Socialist contender Lionel Jospin described rival Jacques Chirac as "old and worn out".

-That personal attack was widely regarded as having hurt Jospin, who was knocked out of the presidential contest in a shock that propelled far-right National Front leader Jean-Marie Le Pen into a runoff ballot that Chirac won.
+That personal attack was widely regarded as having hurt Jospin, who was knocked out of the presidential contest in a poll shock that propelled far-right National Front leader Jean-Marie Le Pen into a runoff that Chirac ultimately won.

-Either way, the tone was distinctly more hostile in the run-up to a two-round presidential ballot where Hollande and Sarkozy are widely expected to go to the runoff on May 6.

-(additional reporting by Emmanuel Jarry and Patrick Vignal and Claude Canellas, editing by Jon Boyle and Rosalind Russell)
+(Reporting By Brian Love, Emmanuel Jarry and Patrick Vignal,; edited by Richard Meares)